wu1du2/iddb/README.md

 21332132

 ## installation & configuration
-note that all operations need to finish in all 3 computers in cluster.
+note that all operations need to complete in all 3 computers in cluster.
 1. install golang newest version (up to 2020/11/7)

 2. set go environment variables for all 3 computers